-I think majority of people deal with some type of conflict everyday in their lives.
+I think the majority of people deal with some type of conflict every day in their lives.
 We all know the people who avoid it, we know the people who create it, and we know the people who try to resolve it.

-I have had a few conflicts come to light over the last few weeks and have handled all of them extremely different.
-Each one of these situations were very different with different personalities and different stakes on the line.
-Although I carefully thought about each of them, I still question whether I am handling/handled them correctly.
+I have had a few conflicts come to light over the last few weeks and have handled all of them differently.
+Each one of these situations was very different, with different personalities, and different stakes on the line.
+Although I thought carefully about each of them, I still question whether I am handling/handled them correctly.

 Is there a right way to handle conflict?
 Can you guarantee the same result EVERY time you run into a disagreement with someone if you always use the same remedy?
-You may handle every conflict the same but I am pretty sure the outcomes don’t always come out that way.
+You may handle every conflict the same but I am pretty sure the outcomes aren’t always the same, or predictable.
 There are too many variables in any given situation.